(Last Updated on : 04/04/2017)

 History of wrestling in India

 is amongst the most ancient games in the country and the Hindu

 epics of Mahabharata

 contain numerous references about it.
-Also referred to as Malla-Yudhha, wrestling in India is believed to have been practised even prior to the advent of the Aryans in India.
+Wrestling is referred to as "Malla-Yudhha", wrestling in India is believed to have been practised even prior to the advent of the Aryans in India.

 wrestlers who were known as Jyesthimallas.
 The kings and emperors of ancient India used to patronise wrestlers regularly and ensured that they receive a wholesome and nutritious diet which comprised milk

 , sugar and delicious sweets.
 The wrestlers used to maintain their health and strength by performing physical exercises on a regular basis.

 During the British Raj in India, wrestling was encouraged and the British officials inducted wrestlers into the military.
 The Indian soldiers and the British armies took a fancy to the activity of wrestling to a great extent.
 Wrestling, therefore, continued thriving as a popular game in the nation and India was ranked as one amongst the top 10 countries in the field of wrestling.
 This scenario remained unchanged till the 1960s.
 During 1967, the World Wrestling Championship was arranged by India in New Delhi

 The wrestlers are locally referred to as Pehlwan and are trained in the disciplines of Jutusu and Judo

 .
 Indian wrestlers were known to participate in several wrestling competitions and performed the game in a deep stone courtyard.
 Today, however, wrestling is being done on wrestling mats and rings.